Log it the moment it happens.

 7 days free, then billed monthly.
 Cancel anytime, your data stays yours.

-7 days free, then just $2.17 a month, billed yearly, close to two months free versus paying monthly.
+7 days free, then just $3.75 a month, billed yearly, close to three months free versus paying monthly.

 I'm not a bank, and I'm not chasing your data.
 I built rilio because I wanted it myself: a way to see where my money goes without handing my bank login to strangers.